-Stochastic Oscillator is one of the indicators that many of the professional traders are strictly dependent on it.
+Stochastic Oscillator is one of the indicators that many professional traders are strictly dependent on.
 However, when novice traders try to copy these professional traders and add this indicator to their charts, they lose more instead of having more winning positions.

 A Simple Formula to Use Stochastic Oscillator Efficiently

 I have a simple formula if you like to use Stochastic Oscillator on your charts: